 You must also specifically indicate how your research will be part of the literature of the field you are studying and how it will benefit future researchers.
 In our example above, you may indicate that through the data and analysis your research will provide, future researchers may explore other capabilities of herbal plants in preventing different diseases.

 - Think ahead.
 By visualizing your study in its complete form, it will be easier for you to connect the dots and identify the beneficiaries of your study.

 - Write concisely.
 Make it straightforward, clear, and easy to understand so that the readers will appreciate the benefits of your research.
 Avoid making it too long and wordy.

 - Seek help.
-For example, you may ask your research adviser for some insights on how your research may contribute to the existing literature.
-As long as you ask the right questions, your research adviser can point you in the right direction.
+For example, you may ask your research adviser for insights on how your research may contribute to the existing literature.
+If you ask the right questions, your research adviser can point you in the right direction.

 - Revise, revise, revise.
 Be ready to apply necessary changes to your research on the fly.
-Whether it’s the respondents or variables involved in your study, there will be unexpected things that will require your adaptability.
-There’s always room for improvement so never assume your work is done until you have reached the finish line.
+Whether it’s the respondents or variables involved in your study, unexpected things will require your adaptability.
+There’s always room for improvement, so never assume your work is done until you have reached the finish line.

 Significance of the Study Examples

-This section presents examples of Significance of the Study using the steps and guidelines presented above.
+This section presents examples of the Significance of the Study using the steps and guidelines presented above.

 Example 1: STEM-Related Research

 Research Topic: Level of Effectiveness of the Lemongrass (Cymbopogon citratus) Tea in Lowering the Blood Glucose Level of Swiss Mice (Mus musculus).